We are pleased to be working in partnership with the following schools (click on the name of the school to be taken to their biography):

 Everyone involved with Gabalfa Primary School is committed to working and learning together to achieve excellence for all.
 We work alongside parents and the community to provide a safe, supportive environment where learners can develop the necessary skills to become independent and self-sufficient adults who will succeed and contribute responsibly in a global community.
 We have developed a self-evaluating, forward thinking, positive, friendly and mutually supportive learning environment in which all members feel valued and are an integral part of the decision making process.

 Children at The Gleddings come to school with a wide range of abilities.
 The school is non selective (most pupils are enrolled before birth) and all pupils achieve highly in relation to their attainment on entry.
 This is reflected in the test successes of our 11-year olds, year on year, in the 11+ examinations for the local grammar schools and the award of the Sunday Times Parent Power Prep School of the Year 2017.
-GL assessments, from Reception until Year 6, provide the information we need, to ensure the best programme of learning to meet the specific and changing learning needs of every child.
+GL Assessment provide the information we need, from Reception until Year 6, to ensure the best programme of learning to meet the specific and changing learning needs of every child.
 We focus on the teaching and learning of basic knowledge and skill and we are committed to the teaching of good grammar, spelling and the understanding and application of mathematics.
 We do recognise the importance of technology and we embed IT skills in to all of our curriculum.
 In addition to French, from the age of six and Latin in Year 6, the award of Confucius Classroom status has meant that pupils, parents, other schools and businesses learn Mandarin at The Gleddings.

 We believe that an education that is filled with fun and laughter and which engages hearts, as well as minds, will create life-long learners.
 When they leave us, our 11 year olds are 'can do' young people.
 They have both the confidence and skills to become whatever they choose to be, whilst at the same time, possessing 'otherness' - the essential understanding of their responsibility for other people.